vmware-serengeti/serengeti-pantry/README.md

 * hadoop_datanode    : run Hadoop DataNode service in one or more cluster nodes
 * hadoop_tasktracker : run Hadoop TaskTracker service in one or more cluster nodes
 * hive : install Hive package in a cluster node
+* hive_server : install Hive Server in a cluster node and use postgresql as the meta db
 * pig  : install Pig package in a cluster node
 * hadoop_client : create a node running as a client to submit MapReduce/Pig/Hive jobs to the cluster
+* postgresql_server: install a Postgresql Server

 Each role points to recipes contained in several cookbooks.